Accommodations Toolkit

 Virginia

-Planned Breaks: Students, who require breaks, but not multiple test sessions, must complete the test in one school day.
-Planned breaks administered under secure conditions are available for either online or paper tests.
-Additional information on planned breaks is available in Appendix B of the Virginia SOL Test Implementation Manuals .
+Planned breaks during test: Students, who require breaks, but not multiple test sessions, must complete the test in one school day.
+The schedule for breaks must be determined prior to testing and be based on the routine use of scheduled breaks during classroom assessment.
+The Test Examiner and School Test Coordinator should work together to establish the procedure for notifying the student to begin and end a break during testing.
+Breaks are available for either online or paper tests.
+Additional information on planned breaks is available in Appendix B of the Test Implementation Manuals.

 Washington

-Embedded: The number of items per session can be flexibly defined based on the student’s need.
+Breaks (embedded): The number of items per session can be flexibly defined based on the student’s need.
 There is no limit on the number of breaks that a student might be given.
-Breaks of more than 20 minutes will prevent the student from returning to items already attempted by the student in ELA, math, and science.
+Breaks of more than 20 minutes will prevent the student from returning to items already attempted by the student.
 Refer to the pause rules in the applicable Test Administration Manual (TAM) for additional information.

 West Virginia